colinrobertbrooks/blog/content/posts/a-wedding-website.md

 ### Back End

 Node with Express is my go-to server setup these days.
 I've used a couple different build tool combinations in other Node-based projects (Grunt, gulp and/or webpack), but this was the first time I let webpack handle everything—JS(X), (S)CSS, HTML, <a target="_blank" href="https://paradite.com/2016/10/25/font-awesome-angular-2-webpack/">icons</a>, <a target="_blank" href="https://shellmonger.com/2016/01/22/working-with-fonts-with-webpack/">fonts</a> and <a target="_blank" href="https://survivejs.com/webpack/loading-assets/loading-images/">images</a>.
 It can capably and quickly do it all, and with <a target="_blank" href="https://medium.com/@LopezTech/a-web-application-journey-part-3-webpack-dev-server-and-related-improvements-abd5060bd3fc">a little extra configuration</a> you get hot reloading for React components in development, which is *awesome*.
 I spun up a Postgres database on Heroku to store RSVPs, which is also where the server runs, and used [pg-promise](http://mherman.org/blog/2016/03/13/designing-a-restful-api-with-node-and-postgres/#.WLHfR1UrLIV) to execute CRUD actions.
-I also used <a target="_blank" href="http://javascript.tutorialhorizon.com/2015/07/02/send-email-node-js-express/">Nodemailer</a> to send guest confirmation and admin notification emails via Gmail, which required some extra configuration as it requires <a target="_blank" href="http://masashi-k.blogspot.com/2013/06/sending-mail-with-gmail-using-xoauth2.html">XOAuth2</a>.
+I also used <a target="_blank" href="http://javascript.tutorialhorizon.com/2015/07/02/send-email-node-js-express/">Nodemailer</a> to send guest confirmation and admin notification emails via Gmail, which took some extra configuration as it requires <a target="_blank" href="http://masashi-k.blogspot.com/2013/06/sending-mail-with-gmail-using-xoauth2.html">XOAuth2</a>.
 Lastly, the admin RSVP management page and its associated API routes are protected using Passport local authentication.

 ### Front End